microsoft/autogen/python/packages/autogen-core/samples/distributed-group-chat/README.md

 # Distributed Group Chat

+from autogen_core.application import WorkerAgentRuntimeHost

-This example runs a gRPC server using `{py:class}`~autogen_core.application.WorkerAgentRuntimeHost`and instantiates three distributed runtimes using`{py:class}`~autogen_core.application.WorkerAgentRuntime`.
+This example runs a gRPC server using [WorkerAgentRuntimeHost](../../src/autogen_core/application/_worker_runtime_host.py) and instantiates three distributed runtimes using [WorkerAgentRuntime](../../src/autogen_core/application/_worker_runtime.py).
 These runtimes connect to the gRPC server as hosts and facilitate a round-robin distributed group chat.
 This example leverages the [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/ai-services/openai-service) to implement writer and editor LLM agents.
 Agents are instructed to provide concise answers, as the primary goal of this example is to showcase the distributed runtime rather than the quality of agent responses.

+## Setup

-# Setup
+### Setup Python Environment

+You should run this project using the same virtual environment created for it.
+Instructions are provided in the [README](../../../../../../../../README.md).

-## General Configuration
+### General Configuration

 In the `config.yaml` file, you can configure the `client_config` section to connect the code to the Azure OpenAI Service.

-## Authentication
+### Authentication

 The recommended method for authentication is through Azure Active Directory (AAD), as explained in [Model Clients - Azure AI](https://microsoft.github.io/autogen/dev/user-guide/core-user-guide/framework/model-clients.html#azure-openai).
 This example works with both the AAD approach (recommended) and by providing the `api_key` in the `config.yaml` file.

-## Setup Python Environment

-You should run this project using the same virtual environment created for it.
-Instructions are provided in the [README](../../../../../../../../README.md).

-# Run
+## Run

-## Run Through Scripts
+### Run Through Scripts

 The [run.sh](./run.sh) file provides commands to run the host and agents using [tmux](https://github.com/tmux/tmux/wiki).
 The steps for this approach are: